 Closing East River Park

-Many people still don’t know the City plans to bulldoze East River Park next spring, to rebuild a new elevated park.
+Many people still don’t know the City plans to bulldoze East River Park, to rebuild a new elevated park.

 Neighborhood groups worked with the City for years on a modest resiliency plan that didn’t materialize.
-The new plan (just presented last fall) comes with a $1.45 billion price tag and an accelerated timeline that leaves many heads spinning.
+The new plan (presented last fall) comes with a $1.45 billion price tag and an accelerated timeline.

 - How will we be protected from flooding during construction?

 - How will demolition and construction impact our air quality?

 - Is this really the best plan for our neighborhood?